EHammons/burger/README.md

         });

 ## Features
-List of features ready and TODOs for future development
+List of features ready and TODOs for future development:
+### Features
 * Chose to eat a pre-filled burger.
 * Chose to remake a burger you have already eaten.
 * Create your own burger to eat.
+### Design
+* Colors based off burgers!
+Lettuce, tomato, burger and bun!
+* Rounded corners make headings look like buns!

 ## Status
 Project is: _finished_